 Ceramicist Arielle de Gasquet lives and works in Paris.
-There she creates pieces that are strongly influenced by a Japanese aesthetic – with clean lines and a sense of restraint.
-The teapot has an elegant hand-crafted brass handle, and the intense midnight blue glaze of the set would suit a contemporary or a classic kitchen.
+There she creates pieces that are influenced by a Japanese aesthetic – with clean lines and a sense of restraint.
+The teapot has an elegant brass handle, and the intense midnight glaze would suit a contemporary or a classic kitchen.
+As these pieces are handmade, please expect variations.

 It was while living in New York a decade ago that Parisian, Arielle de Gasquet fell into ceramics – “you could say that ceramics found me”.
 Looking to make a vase for her ikebana course she was introduced to a ceramics studio filled with members of the Japanese community – “they kindly said I must have been a ceramicist in another life”.Visit Designer Page